Updated for 2026:

 Why the Right Cake Matters for a Cake Smash

 Your baby’s first reaction to the cake will set the tone for the whole session.
 If it’s too hard, too sticky, or just not baby-friendly, they might be unsure about diving in.
-We’re already putting them in a kind of unfamiliar position so we don’t want any extra barriers to them having a good time in the way.
+They’re already in a new environment, so we don’t want extra barriers getting in the way of them relaxing and having fun.

 The perfect cake is: